arcus-azure/arcus.eventgrid/docs/versioned_docs/version-v3.2.0/02-Features/endpoint-validation.md

 ### Use subscription validation in Azure Functions

-This library provides a security library called `Arcus.EventGrid.Security.AzureFunctions` where the subscription validation is available as a dedicated service as shown in the example below.
+The security library called `Arcus.EventGrid.Security.AzureFunctions` provides subscription validation as a dedicated service as shown in the example below.

 The features described here require the following package: